-9 Russian miners trapped by salt mine fire
+Potash mine fire in Russia leaves 9 trapped underground

 - Aquarium apologizes for tweets about sea otter

-The subcontractor’s chief, Andrei Maksimov, told the Interfax news agency that the chances of finding the trapped miners alive were slim.
+The head of the subcontracting firm, Andrei Maksimov, told the Interfax news agency Saturday that rescue teams have had no communications yet with the trapped workers.
+He acknowledged that the chances of finding the workers alive were slim because their oxygen supplies were limited, but added the rescuers were doing all they can to save the nine men.

-Rescue teams have been unable to reach the area where the workers were located because of heavy smoke.
+The local branch of the Investigative Committee, Russia’s top state investigative agency, has launched a criminal investigation into a possible violation of safety rules during construction at the mine.